Smart Energy Insights

 Where We Are vs Pre-Conflict

-Day-to-day moves have decelerated.
-The cleaner question for renewals remains: where is the curve relative to where it was before the conflict began on 28 February 2026?
-The premium remains at the widest level we've recorded across most of the curve — today's deceleration has not undone Monday's repricing.
+Day-to-day moves are now genuinely meaningful in the peace deal direction.
+The cleaner question for renewals: where is the curve relative to where it was before the conflict began on 28 February 2026?
+The premium has compressed materially since Day 80 but remains above pre-conflict levels — particularly on Winter contracts.

 Sum-27 Gas